GovindBhala/DS5500-Movie-Recommendation-System/README.md

 4. __Personalized Recommendations__: Enter your user ID to find your personalized top movies + apply filters
  - Personalized movies based on specific user.
 Uses a combination of user-user collaborative filtering with KNN and a content-based model
  - User can filter down top recommendations
-5. __App Profile__: If you are not in our system, create a new profile to enable personalized recommendations
+5. __Add Profile__: If you are not in our system, create a new profile to enable personalized recommendations
  - Generates a unique user ID
  - User can enter movies and ratings to generate a new profile that can then be entered into the Personalized Recommendations tab

 ## Models Overview